AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 ### Default Interactivity

-As a rule, when you click on a [legend item](Legend_Items) of a multiple-series chart, the series of the chart it represents is shown / hidden, and when you hover over an item, the series is hovered.
+As a rule, when you click on a [legend item](Legend_Items) of a multiple-series chart, the series of the chart it represents is shown / hidden, and when you hover over an item, the hover state of the series is enabled.
 As for single-series chart types, their legend items represent points, and the behavior of the legend varies with the type.

 **Note:** To learn how to change the default interactivity settings of the legend, see the [Events](Events) section.